lucaspinheiro27/Projeto_SIP/README.md

 # Projeto_SIP
-This is a project designed for a fictitious company called SIP, which has the entire project structure.

-Here is the logical and relational model of the project.
+This is a college project, where I had the opportunity to model a case of a fictitious company.
+Basically, I used Oracle SQL Developer Data Modeler, as this tool would be responsible for modeling the data using Excel spreadsheets.
+These spreadsheets were designed to categorize the attributes of the entities in the Project Implementation Control System (SIP).
+This project went from the logical model to the relational model so that queries could be made using the Oracle SQL Developer tool.

 THE LOGICAL MODEL: